 Work is always stressful to some degree – bosses, colleagues, customers, suppliers and equipment can all be problematic, and there is often insufficient time or resources to do the things you really need to do.
-So if you feel you are in you are in an unbearably stressful situation at work right now or know someone who is, then here are some practical steps which could help:
+So, if you feel you are in you are in an unbearably stressful situation at work right now or know someone who is, we’ve included some practical tips within this guide to help.

 When you are at home, do you spend a lot of time worrying and brooding about work?
 Maybe it’s keeping you awake at night, or has become a relentless topic of conversation with loved ones?
 Sometimes stress at work also finds physical expression in terms of backache, panic attacks, migraines, ever-lasting colds etc.

 It is often easier for others to spot that this is more than just a tough week at work, so if people are telling you that you “don’t seem to be yourself”, pay attention to them.

 It may be that some time away from the workplace is all you need to refresh, reinvigorate and get some perspective on work, so taking some annual leave – or even a sabbatical, if that’s possible – might be a good idea.
 Start reclaiming your lunch breaks and finishing work on time.
 You might also find it helpful to go to the gym, or to take up yoga or meditation.
 Keeping yourself in good physical shape and staying psychologically positive will help your career resilience.

 It can be hard to be objective when you are in a horrible work situation, but try to put your emotion to one side.
 Think about what the real work issues are, and what practical things could be done to help alleviate the difficulty.
 Then discuss this with your boss in a calm, rational and professional manner.
 Sometimes, just expressing whatever it is that is causing you most stress can be cathartic – sharing the problem, rather than shouldering the entire burden.